Kim Possible (character): Epcot theme park attraction

-Reception and legacy
+Reception

-Response towards Kim has been very positive, with critics commonly praising her as a positive role model to whom young viewers can relate.
+Response towards Kim has been positive, with critics praising her as a positive, relatable role model for children.
 Jacqueline Cutler of the Sun-Sentinel hailed the character as "as close to a role model as an animated cheerleader trying to save the world can be".
 Rob Owen of the Pittsburgh Post-Gazette joked that, despite dressing like singer Britney Spears, Kim shares "the same insecurities as all adolescents".
 Tracey McLoone of PopMatters believes the show's "merit lies primarily in [its] heroine", while Levi Buchanan of IGN found the character to be "well-fleshed out".
-The Sunday Mail's Shuhaidah Saharani touted Kim Possible "Disney Channel's favourite femme fatale".
+The Sunday Mail's Shuhaidah Saharani touted Kim "Disney Channel's favourite femme fatale".
 Reviewing Kim Possible: So the Drama, the film originally intended to end the series, Amazon.com's David Horiuchi cited the character among the main reasons why the show will be missed.
+In a 2019 retrospective, Variety's Mekeisha Madden Toby wrote that the series "connected with its audience because it portrayed a strong but fashion-forward young woman who fought crime and got good grades".
+Paste's Alexis Gunderson crowned Kim the year 2000's "favorite red-headed teen action heroine".
+Author David Perlmutter said Kim's ability to laugh and poke fun at herself is an important but often overlooked quality of a good hero.

 Several reviewers, such as Betsy Wallace of Common Sense Media, also compared Kim to television action heroines who preceded her, namely Buffy Summers from Buffy the Vampire Slayer and Sydney Bristow from Alias, as well as the titular Powerpuff Girls.
 Horiuchi described Kim as "An Alias-type heroine for the tween-age set" whose "school-girl awkwardness can prove appealing to grown-up kids as well", whereas McLoone appreciated that Kim is seemingly more confident than her contemporaries.
 Likening Kim to comic book superheroine Wonder Woman, Kathryn Shattuck of The New York Times wrote that Kim is prepared to defend humankind "without sacrificing her interest in boys and clothes", observing that she does not rely on costumes "or a jolt of testosterone to get the job done".
-The Huffington Post's Carly Steyer credited Kim with teaching the importance of maintaining a healthy work–life balance, writing, "She paid an appropriate amount of attention to her schoolwork, and worked hard, but didn't slave over it to the extent that she didn't have any time left to save the world".
-In a 2019 retrospective, Variety's Mekeisha Madden Toby wrote that the series "connected with its audience because it portrayed a strong but fashion-forward young woman who fought crime and got good grades".
-Paste's Alexis Gunderson crowned Kim the year 2000's "favorite red-headed teen action heroine".
+The Huffington Post's Carly Steyer credited Kim with teaching the importance of maintaining a healthy work–life balance.